Skip to Main Content

 First-time homebuyer programs in Missouri

-If you’re a homebuyer in Missouri, you might be eligible for one or more special mortgage programs through the Missouri Housing Development Commission (MHDC), including:
+If you’re a homebuyer in Missouri, you might be eligible for one or more mortgage programs through the Missouri Housing Development Commission (MHDC), including:

 • Next Step Program: MHDC’s Next Step Program provides a primary mortgage with a low interest rate, as well as down payment and closing cost assistance.
 This program is available to first-time and repeat homebuyers with higher household incomes who wouldn’t qualify for the First Place Loan Program.